brandoncintron/C_learning/fishtank_problem/README.md

 ## Problem C: Determining the Profit of the Goldfish Tank
 Using the solutions to problems A and B, determine the amount of profit you can gain by selling the fish in the tank.

+## Problem D:
+In problem C, you calculated the user's profit for selling their goldfish.
+In that problem you were guaranteed that there would always be a positive profit.
+Adjust your program to allow for cases where the user either breaks even or loses money.

+## Problem E:
+Edit the program from problem A to allow the user to try multiple scenarios.
+Before each case, ask the user if they would like to enter new data or quit.
+If they want to enter new data, allow them to do so and simply output the profit/loss for that case.
+If they want to quit, the program should terminate.

 ## Input Specification
 1. The length, width and height of the tank will be positive integers.